 Recently Asked Questions

-WHAT IS THE AVERAGE LIFE EXPECTANCY OF EQUIPMENT?
+WHAT IS THE AVERAGE LIFE EXPECTANCY OF AIR CONDITIONING EQUIPMENT?

-CAN I JUST REPLACE THE OUTDOOR UNIT ON AN OLDER SYSTEM TO SAVE MONEY?
+CAN I JUST REPLACE THE OUTDOOR AC UNIT ON AN OLDER SYSTEM TO SAVE MONEY?

 A unit that is too big for your home will have short run cycles.
 It may take only a short time to cool the air, but the unit shuts off before enough air blows across the indoor coil where moisture condenses into water and drains from your system.
 Too much moisture left in the air can lead to mold and mildew problems.